DisneyStudios/cucumber-slices-maven-plugin/README.md

 The output of each test run is contained within the project's `target` directory.
 This includes all of the Failsafe output as well as the output from Cucumber.

 To demonstrate what the output looks like, let's assume we've used the Groovy template file contained in the [Setup](#setup) section above.
-Within this template, the `format` parameter is  `["pretty", "json:target/cucumber-report/TestGroup<runner index>/cucumber.json", "junit:target/cucumber-report/TestGroup<runner index>/cucumber.xml"]`.
-The Cucumber JSON files and the JUnit files are written to each of the TestGroup folders at runtime.
+Within this template, the `format` parameter is  `["pretty", "json:target/cucumber-report/cucumber<runner index>.json", "rerun:rerun.txt", "junit:target/cucumber-report/cucumber<runner index>.xml"]`.
+The Cucumber JSON files and the JUnit files are automatically written to the `target/cucumber-report` directory at runtime.
 The image below captures the test run's output

 ![Sample Output](./images/cucumber-report-directory-structure.png)